m-rit/authService/README.md

 # Authentication Server

-This is a simple authentication server implemented in Go (Golang) that provides RESTful APIs for user registration, login, and authentication using JWT (JSON Web Tokens).
+This is a simple authentication server implemented in Go (Golang) that provides APIs for user registration, login, and authentication using JWT (JSON Web Tokens).

 ## Features